To enjoy the full Mail & Guardian online experience: please upgrade your browser

 There was a brief pause in hostility but it was no more than that, as the warring barons arrived under a flag of truce, the better to plot their next moves.

 President Jacob Zuma gave a dreary recitation of the ANC’s history to a fast-emptying stadium and did nothing to harness the energy of the past to any kind of project for the future.
-And those in the alliance who might have made a better fist of it were prevented from speaking for fear they might take the shine off the big man.

 So we don’t hold out much hope that the ANC will return to the wellsprings this year.
 But that doesn’t mean South Africans can’t.
 In fact, the history of the ANC and of the struggle more broadly doesn’t belong to the ANC.
 It is part of our common patrimony and there is no reason that we can’t all draw on it as we seek models of leadership.
 Whether it is the ANC we turn to, opposition parties or extraparliamentary movements, we could do worse than to measure them against the standards of Luthuli, Mandela and Sisulu, and the people’s assembly at Kliptown.
 Our journey is to the future, not back to Mangaung.